Mjaraespejo/Codes_CellFateSpecification/README.md

 In **UTR analysis on asymmetric genes.nb** are the files and scripts used:
 - To extract UTR sequences from annotated protein-coding genes and run stats
 - To perfomr motif enrichment using MEME suite.
+Enriched RNA-binding protein (RBP) recognitiion motifs were identified in each set of transcripts.

 In **Identification_Parhyale_germline_transcripts.nb** are the files and scripts used:
 - Identify asymmetrically localised transcripts in each 8-cell stage blastomere